UB-Mannheim/RaiseWikibase/README.md

 item = entity(labels=labels, aliases=aliases, descriptions=descriptions, claims=claims, etype='item')
 ```

-If the property needs to be created, the datatype has to be additionally specified:
+If a property is created, the corresponding datatype has to be additionally specified:
 ```python
 property = entity(labels=labels, aliases=aliases, descriptions=descriptions,
 		  claims=claims, etype='property', datatype='string')
 ```

-Note that these functions create only the dictionaries for the corresponding elements of the Wikibase Data Model.
-Writing into the database happens using the `page` and `batch` functions.
+Note that these functions create only the dictionaries for the corresponding elements in the Wikibase Data Model.
+Writing into the database is performed using the `page` and `batch` functions.

 ### Creating entities and texts